 first external evaluation of an EU drugs strategy

-Alongside the European Union, other international organisations have developed regional drug strategies and action plans in recent years.
+Alongside the European Union bodies, other international organisations have developed regional drug strategies and action plans in recent years.
 These now cover 147 countries in four continents (see interactive map in panel 2).

 In the Americas, the Organization of American States (OAS) adopted the Hemispheric Drug Strategy in 2010 and, a year later, a Plan of Action (2011–15) to implement the strategy’s objectives.
 In parallel, the Andean Community adopted its own drug strategy 2012–19 and action plan 2012–16.